LogtalkDotOrg/logtalk3/examples/design_patterns/structural/decorator/NOTES.md

 and its decorated object, we can use in alternative a dynamic predicate in the decorator object.

 As a decorator object should accept all messages that the decorated object accepts, we use the `forward/1` handler for unknown messages to forward to the decorated objects all messages that are not defined in the decorator itself.

+Another possible implementation of this pattern is to use a *complementing category* (i.e. hot patching) to decorate an object.
+This can be a good alternative solution when we need only to decorated a few specific objects (although a complementing category can complement multiple objects).
+The advantage of using a decorator object is that it can be used to decorate any object at compilation time or at runtime while with a complementing category we need to know in advance which objects we will be decorating.